-Have your parents ever written you a letter?
-Do you remember what it said?
-I still remember some of the letters my parents wrote me over the years.
-So I wonder: How can we use the power of writing letters to create memories for our children?
+I still remember some of the letters my parents wrote to me over the years.
+They were meaningful and important memories.
+I wish I saved them.
+So I wonder: How can we use the power of writing letters to create meaningful memories for our children?
+Maybe even a record of letters over time.

-I’m hoping and planning to write a letter to my family around the holidays each year.
+My goal is to write my family a letter, once a year, around the holidays.
 To freeze time and share some thoughts about family and life.
-Wouldn’t it be amazing for your children to have a collection of annual letters when they grow up to be our age?
+Wouldn’t it be amazing for your children to have a collection of letters from you when they grow up to be your age?
 Once a year, a letter from Dad.

 Here’s how my letter started last year: